Ara Najarian: Community service

-He is a Member of the Board of Directors of the Los Angeles County Metropolitan Transportation Authority.
-He served as Chairman of the Los Angeles County Metropolitan Transportation Agency from 2009 to 2010.
-He has been a Member of the Board of Directors of the Southern California Regional Railroad Authority (Metrolink) since 2006.
-He served as Chairman of the Glendale Housing Authority from 2012 to 2013, Chairman of the Glendale Redevelopment Agency from 2009 to 2010, and Chairman of the Glendale Transportation and Parking Commission.
-He is a member, Vice Chairman and former Chairman of the San Fernando Valley Council of Governments.
-He is a member and former Chairman (2010-2011) of the Metropolitan Transportation Authority Board of Directors.
+He is a member of the board of directors of the Los Angeles County Metropolitan Transportation Authority.
+He served as chairman of the Los Angeles County Metropolitan Transportation Agency from 2009 to 2010.
+He has been a member of the board of directors of the Southern California Regional Railroad Authority (Metrolink) since 2006.
+He served as chairman of the Glendale Housing Authority from 2012 to 2013, chairman of the Glendale Redevelopment Agency from 2009 to 2010, and chairman of the Glendale Transportation and Parking Commission.
+He is a member, vice chairman and former chairman of the San Fernando Valley Council of Governments.
+He is a member and former chairman (2010-2011) of the Metropolitan Transportation Authority's board of directors.

-He served on the Glendale Community College Board of Trustees from 2003 to 2005.
+He served on the Glendale Community College's board of trustees from 2003 to 2005.

-Since 1984, he has served as the Director of Medical Outreach for Armenians, Inc.
+Since 1984, he has served as the director of Medical Outreach for Armenians, Inc.

-Since 2003, he has served on the Holy Family High School Board of Regents.
+Since 2003, he has served on the Holy Family High School's board of regents.

-Education

-He graduated from Occidental College with a bachelor's degree in Economics in 1982 and from the University of Southern California with a Juris Doctor degree in 1985.

 Personal life

-He is married to Palmira Perez.
-Ara has two children (Alexander and Christopher).
+Najarian is married to Latina news anchor and reporter Palmira Perez.
+He has two children.